dtkeppler/100-days-of-code/log.md

 **Today's Progress**: Completed FCC Object-Oriented Programming section, and two "Basic Algorithm Scripting" challenges.

 **Takeaways:**  Reinforced knowledge of array methods.
-Found a use for RegEx (regular expressions) in removing non-apha-num characters from a string.
+Found a use for RegEx's in removing non-alphanumeric characters from a string.

+**Link to work:** n/a

+### Day 9: June 15, 2017
+#### Time: 1.5 hour

+**Today's Progress**: Continued "Basic Algorithm Scripting" challenges.

+**Takeaways:**  I'm glad to see that I've come a long way as a result of the Tech Talent South JS class.
+I would not have been able to complete these before, but now I am able to work my way through them, with some help from Stack Overflow.

 **Link to work:** n/a